jdrbrn/obsidian-scripture-indexer/README.md

 ## Settings
 Index File Path - What file to write the index to (Index.md by default)

-Update index on file changes - Toggles if notes should be indexed on save (Enabled by default)
+Enable automatic indexing - Toggles if index should be automatically updated when files changes are detected (Enabled by default)